Vice Provost for Undergraduate Education

 COLLEGE Lecturer

-In his teaching, Meade is interested in the broader dynamics of empire and resistance throughout history and around the world.
-At Stanford he has taught on British and Middle East history and has designed courses on empire and resistance in the modern Middle East.
-In addition to his teaching at Stanford, Meade is committed to public, community, and high school education, having volunteered in multiple capacities at Sequoia High School in Redwood City and worked for Stanford Online High School.
+In addition to his teaching with the COLLEGE program, he has taught on British, Middle East, and World history and on the global history of pacifism and nonviolence.
+Outside of Stanford, Meade is committed to public, community, and high school education, having volunteered in multiple capacities at Sequoia High School in Redwood City.
 He is also a multi-instrumentalist musician who loves to incorporate music and music history in the classroom.